Scaffolding Safety Requirements and Tips

 Another fall caused the death of a 65-year old worker recently.
 This time, the accident involved a scaffold in a plant in Baltimore County, Maryland.The worker, identified as Robert George Fuchs, was removing coal debris from a conveyor belt when he fell from a scaffold.He sustained multiple injuries from the impact caused by the fall and the coals and debris that fell on him.
-Fuchs was pronounced dead at the scene.
+Fuchs was pronounced dead at the scene, a tragedy that could have been avoided if scaffolding safety regulations would have been followed.

 Variety in Safety